Intro to Felt Surrogacy: Plot

 The study group sit in awkward silence in the study room.
-Dean Pelton, who dresses up as Pinocchio, helps the group communicate with each other through the use of hand puppets.
+Dean Pelton (Jim Rash), having dressed up as Pinocchio, helps the group communicate with each other through the use of puppets.

-The flashback shows that the group, bothered that they may be in a rut, decide to go on a hot air balloon ride.
-As they sing their way into the balloon, Pierce severs a rope and unmoors the basket, setting it off on an untethered course without its operator (Sara Bareilles).
-Battling through storm and high winds they eventually crash, although Jeff helps to soften the landing by increasing the flame, and land the balloon in the middle of the woods.

-There, they meet a mountain man (Jason Alexander) who feeds them berries.
-The berries cause a hallucinogenic reaction in all of the study group members.
+The flashback shows that the group, bothered that they may be in a rut, decides to go on a hot air balloon ride.
+As they sing their way into the balloon, Pierce (Chevy Chase) does drugs, causing him to sever a rope and unmoor the basket, setting it off on an untethered course without its operator (Sara Bareilles).
+Battling through storm and high winds, they eventually crash, although Jeff (Joel McHale) helps to soften the landing by increasing the flame, and land the balloon in the middle of the woods.
+There, they meet a mountain man (Jason Alexander) who feeds them berries, which cause a hallucinogenic reaction.
 As they sit by a fire, the group reveal personal secrets.

-Back in the study room Shirley recounts the time when she thought she saw her husband Andre with another woman at a supermarket and followed him for hours, only to find out it wasn't him.
+Back in the study room, Shirley (Yvette Nicole Brown) recounts the time she thought she saw her husband Andre with another woman at a supermarket and followed him for hours, only to find out it was not him.
 Meanwhile, she had left her children overnight back at the store.
-When the other members of the group tell her that it's the first time they've heard of this story they realize the berries also caused them to forget most of the details of the night, and they have all been embarrassed by their own secrets.
+When the other members of the group tell her that it's the first time they've heard of this story, they realize the berries also caused them to forget most of the details of the night and have all been embarrassed by their own secrets.

 The group relaxes in the knowledge that their secrets are still secret, but Shirley alone feels ashamed at being a bad mother for leaving her kids.
 Jeff asks the group to share their secrets again to be fair to Shirley.
-Jeff dated a woman who was perfect for him, but left without notice after promising to attend her son's baseball game, reflecting the actions of Jeff's own father.
-Britta touts herself as a politically-involved activist, but has actually never voted except for The Voice.
-Annie let Professor Cornwallis rub her feet in exchange for answers to a history test she was struggling with.
-Troy burnt an anthill and caused the Greendale Fire of 2003, affecting 55 acres.
-Pierce confesses to never actually having sex with Eartha Kitt, only dry humping inside her tour bus.
-Abed has nothing to confess as he has held no secrets from the group, and he only acted awkward to fit in.
+Jeff dated a woman who was perfect for him, but left without notice after promising to attend her son's baseball game, reflecting the actions of his own father.
+Britta (Gillian Jacobs) touts herself as a political activist but has actually never voted except for The Voice.
+Annie (Alison Brie) let Professor Cornwallis rub her feet in exchange for answers to a history test she was struggling with.
+Troy (Donald Glover) burnt an anthill and caused the Greendale Fire of 2003, affecting 55 acres.
+Pierce confesses to never actually having had sex with Eartha Kitt, only dry humping inside her tour bus.
+Abed (Danny Pudi) states that he did not share anything that night; when he saw how everyone was acting weird around each other, he decided to mimic them to fit in.

 The group leave, now happier, as Dean Pelton laments being left behind after cleaning up the mess.
-He sees Jeff's puppet lifting weights and offering to console him.
+He is then shocked to see Jeff's puppet lifting weights on the couch.